tmfg/mmtis-national-access-point/docs/api/README.md

 Substitute `<transport-operator-id>` and `<id>` with the values from the JSON result.

+Please note that "external-interface" links obtained from exported NAP GeoJSON service descriptions do not always lead directly to the actual machine-readable data or API.
+Sometimes the link can lead to a human-readable web page containing information about how to access the data or API.
+When assuming that the external-interface link is a direct link to the external data or API, errors can occur in your application.

+The Finnish Transport Agency assumes no responsibility for the correctness of the transport service information obtained by using the FINAP Service Catalog API.
+If you encounter errors other than technical problems with service search API or the format of responses, please contact the service provider in question.

 ### Example GeoJSON output

 The following is a simple output example output for a terminal service.